 In other words, rather than recompute the PSF at each spatial location, we propose predicting a complex valued scene of scatterers $\tilde{\sigma} \in \mathbb{C}$, such that the convolution of the centered PSF with the predicted scatterers results in a complex-valued image.
 The scattering magnitude $|\tilde{\sigma}|$ yields our deconvolution result.
 The advantage of our approach is that it harmonizes with fast convolution implementations since the PSF effectively remains spatially invariant in our model.
 However, the network is now tasked with the harder task of predicting a complex field $\tilde{\sigma}$ that encapsulates both the PSF's spatially varying properties and the scene's scattering distribution.
 As a result, the predicted image $|\tilde{\sigma}|$ may not theoretically match the ground truth scattering distribution $\sigma$.
 Nevertheless, we find that this strategy facilitates both reconstruction accuracy and computational simplicity in practice.

-We propose optimizing the weights of an implicit neural representation (INR) with a self-supervised optimization to invert Equation~\ref{our_approach_2}.
+We propose optimizing the weights of an implicit neural representation (INR) to invert Equation~\ref{our_approach_2}.
 Specifically, we solve an optimization of the form

-where $\mathbf{z} = (x, y) \in \mathbb{R}^{N \times N}$ in the range $[-1, 1]$ are the discretized and normalized coordinates of the scene and $\text{INR}_{p}$ is the INR network parameterized with trainable weights $p$.
-Equation~\ref{eq:network_min} tasks an INR with estimating the complex-valued scattering distribution $\tilde{\sigma}$ at every spatial location $(x,y)$ that, when convolved with the centered PSF, best fits the DAS image.
-This is known as an analysis-by-synthesis optimization \cite{azinovic2019inverse, tsai2019beyond}, which enables training the INR in a self-supervised manner.
-Key to our approach, we optimize the weights of a network, rather than scene values directly, such that the network outputs a scene that minimizes the reconstruction error.
+where $\mathbf{z} = (x, y) \in \mathbb{R}^{N \times N}$ are the discretized coordinates of the scene and $\text{INR}_{p}$ is the INR network parameterized with weights $p$.
+As seen in other works \cite{mildenhall2020nerf, ulyanov2018deep}, we normalize input coordinates $(x, y)$ within the range $[-1, 1]$ to ensure the magnitude of the network weights are independent of the scene's scale.

+Equation~\ref{eq:network_min} defines an analysis-by-synthesis optimization \cite{azinovic2019inverse, tsai2019beyond} that tasks an INR with estimating the complex-valued scattering distribution $\tilde{\sigma}$ at every spatial location $(x,y)$ that, when convolved with the centered PSF, best fits the DAS image.\footnote{We note that our deconvolution method operates on the DAS image rather than the waveforms.
+It remains a direction of future work to investigate deconvolving the waveforms.} Key to our approach, we optimize the weights of a network, rather than scene values directly, such that the network outputs a scene that minimizes the reconstruction error.
 The strategy leverages the \textit{inductive bias} of the network~\cite{ulyanov2018deep}.
-The network is biased towards estimating functions that exhibit minimal noise artifacts and conform to image priors such as edges and shapes).
+The network is biased towards estimating functions that exhibit minimal noise artifacts and conform to image priors such as edges and shapes.